hakkansy/shop-app/readme.md

 * VS Code - The IDE

 # License
-This project is lincensed under MIT License
+This project is lincensed under Apache-2 license

 # Acknowledgments
 * My lecturer